GDXN/MangaCMS/README.md

  - ~~MangaHere~~ - converts to JPEG?
 Seems like they recompress
  - ~~MangaSky~~  - converts to JPEG?

+This is a "firehose-style" scraper, in that it doesn't really provide any built in facilities for filtering the scraped content.
+It basically just scrapes everything, all the time.
+This is because my own interests are more along the lines of archiving everything, rather then just selective downloading (there are other tools for that).

 I prefer to focus on scraping sites that offer archive downloads, but those are fairly rare, so image-hosting sites are also scraped.
 Scraped images are automatically packed into per-chapter archives.
 My only absolute criteria for